nodeschool/madrid/firstgathering.md

 and almost everyone were Spanish-born and in the 30~40 age range.
-I would have liked to have more women show up, more people of different nationalities (including Europeans, South Americans and Africans which make up the majority of foreigners in Spain), and more young or old people.
+I would have liked to have more women show up, more people of different nationalities (including Europeans, South Americans and Africans which make up the majority of foreigners in Madrid), and more younger or older people.
 But you can only do so much.

 > Reach out to women, student and foreign communities.
 > Diversity is essential in a healthy community.